sourcegraph/about/company/okrs/index.md

 Do not include any specific financial numbers, customer names, or any other sensitive information in the public OKR document.
 Instead, use placeholders (such as `N` and `M` for 2 numbers or `C1` and `C2` for 2 customers) and document their meanings in the linked `OKRs YYYY-QN` Google Doc's `Key for sensitive information` section.

-### Changing OKRs mid-quarter
+### Changing OKRs

+We don't change OKRs once the quarter starts.
+Why?
+It is useful to have a conversation at the end of the quarter about how outcomes diverged from our plan, and why.
+There might be very good reasons why we changed our plan, and that is ok.
+If we edit our OKRs it becomes more difficult to have this valuable conversation.

-If your OKR no longer accurately communicates what's important, why, and how it'll get done, then you should change it even if the quarter has already started.
-We want to minimize mid-quarter OKR changes as much as possible, but sometimes it's the least bad course of action.
+If your OKR no longer accurately communicates what's important or what you think is realistically going to get done, then you should immediately update the [outcome](#updateing-okr-outcomes) with the expected result and a brief reason why.

-1. Get approval from the CEO and everyone who's affected by the change.
+You _may_ add a new OKR mid-quarter to reflect new priorities that weren't captured by OKRs written at the beginning of the quarter.
+Get approval from the CEO and everyone who's affected by the change.
-1. In general, don't change an OKR's key result to raise or lower the numeric outcome based on information you've gleaned while working on that OKR.
-That makes it harder to look back on our OKRs and learn at the end of the quarter.
-   - If you know you'll significantly exceed or miss a key result, indicate so in the [outcome](#updating-okr-outcomes).

 ## Updating OKR outcomes